 This dairy free baked ziti is creamy, saucy and flavorful!
 This easy vegan baked ziti is made with lentils, homemade marinara sauce and a creamy cashew cheese topping.
-This vegan baked ziti is the ultimate comfort food, ready in 30 minutes and is perfect for weeknight meals or entertaining.
+The ultimate comfort food, this recipe is ready in 30 minutes and is perfect for weeknight meals or entertaining.

 Why you will love this recipe